micosmogames/toolbox/async/md/threadlet.md

 id | The *id* number associated with the *Threatlet*. name | The name of the *Threadlet*.
 Defaults to *Threadlet:&lt;id&gt;*. controls | Scheduling controls.
-See Object section below on *Threadlet Controls* for more detail. promises | *Threadlet* level promise handler services that define promise handlers that are attached to the *promise* associated with each task.
-See [PROMISES](#PROMISES) for more detail. isReady | Returns *true* if the *Threadlet* is ready to run a task. isRunning | Returns *true* if the *Threadlet* is running a task. isPausing | Returns *true* if the *Threadlet* will pause when the current task reaches a yield point or ends.
+See Object section below on *Threadlet Controls* for more detail. contract | Contract defining settlement handlers for each task.
+See [Contract](promise.md#Contract) for more detail. isReady | Returns *true* if the *Threadlet* is ready to run a task. isRunning | Returns *true* if the *Threadlet* is running a task. isPausing | Returns *true* if the *Threadlet* will pause when the current task reaches a yield point or ends.